pmongeon/CAIS2025/content/program.md

 Her work focuses on critical perspectives in librarianship, including knowledge organization and information literacy and instruction.
 Drabinski is the immediate past president of the American Library Association.

-Emily Drabinski is Associate Professor at the Queens College (CUNY) Graduate School of Library and Information Studies.
-Her work focuses on critical perspectives in librarianship, including knowledge organization and information literacy and instruction.
-Drabinski is the immediate past president of the American Library Association.

 <strong>Program<strong>

 Coming soon!